jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 A voxel (short for “volumetric pixel”) is the 3D equivalent of a pixel—used in medical imaging, simulation engines, and video games like Minecraft.
 While pixels represent 2D light points, <b>voxels define cubic data points in 3D space</b>.

-> If we accept the holographic view of the universe, then our 3D world is not continuous, but composed of discrete, concious data-units—<b>voxels woven with awareness</b>.
+> If we accept the holographic view of the universe, then our 3D world is not continuous, but composed of discrete, conscious data-units—<b>voxels woven with awareness</b>.

 But here’s the twist: